-Building a website on your own to jump-start your online business is an extremely bold move.
-This endeavor requires a lot of time, effort, and a certain amount of monetary investment.
-However, the finished product is undoubtedly one of the most rewarding experiences for every online business owner.
+Building a website on your own to jump-start your online business is easier than you may think with today's technology there to help make the process quick and simple.
+The finished product is undoubtedly one of the most rewarding experiences for every online business owner.

 To help you with the process, we’ve created this comprehensive guide on building your website.
 We’ll cover all steps, starting with the basics, and give you actionable advice on choosing only the best services for your future website.